ayellowraven/projectplaten/README.markdown

 ### Building the API

 Most of the API is ready for your content, you only need to add some text in the files that start with `api` in `workspace/pages`.

+### Styles

+The CSS for this project are generated from the files in `workspace/sass` using [Compass](http://compass-style.org) and the [Compass H5bp gem](https://github.com/sporkd/compass-h5bp).
+If you have not used Compass or [SASS](http://sass-lang.com) before, do not worry.
+If you are used to CSS, you’ll be up to speed in no time: <http://thesassway.com/guides>.

 ### File permissions